Lucien Magne

 Lucien Magne (27 December 1849 – 25 July 1916) was a French architect specialising in religious buildings.

 He took a large part in the completion of the Basilica of the Sacred Heart of Montmartre on the death of Paul Abadie (1884).
 He created the stained glass museum of the Trocadéro.

+From 1899 until his death he is teacher at the Conservatoire national des arts et métiers.